ryanrudolfoba/SteamOS-microSD/README.md

 ## Trouble Shooting

+### The buttons are not working while Greetings

+I do not know why.\
+In my case only the touch screen works.\
+If you are unlucky, please connect the keyboard and mouse to operate it.

+In my case this problem only happens when Greetings.\
+After that everything works fine.

 ### /dev/mmcblk0p8 is mounted; will not make a filesystem here

 ![Screenshot_20230101_124055](https://user-images.githubusercontent.com/16995691/210184088-393afff4-673c-4266-8f47-4f6f2224d6f6.png)

-To ensure that the partitions are not mounted before they are formatted, we can utilize the 'mkfs' command during the installation process. \
+The partitions are mounted before formatting during the installation process.\
+This may happen when your microSD is formatted before and split into the same partition list.\
+Use *fdisk* to delete all the partitions and create a new one.
+And then format it.\
-This will prevent the recovery image OS from automatically mounting the partitions.
+This will prevent it from automatically mounting the partitions.

-Just simply follow the next Question.👇
+Just simply follow the next section.👇

-### I just messed up my SDCard.
+### I just messed up my microSD.
 How to reset it?

 1. Umount all the partition mounted.